The

-origins of the Ready Built House Company are somewhat mysterious and further
+Ready Built House Company

-It's original owner, John Harvey Fenner, was born in 1868 in Michigan.
+John Harvey Fenner, was born in 1868 in Michigan.
 According to an article in the Oregon Journal, Mr. Fenner was from Bay City, where he had been previously employed by one of the kit home manufacturers there.
 Which manufacturer wasn't specified, but it served to give him some credibility.

 Even in Portland, few records exist concerning the Ready Built House Company or Fenner Manufacturing as it was known after 1918.